 You can pay for your bus fare onboard the vehicle, but the driver does not give change, so you must have the exact fare or lose money during the transaction.
 You can also purchase bus passes at a train depot, but it is quite an inconvenience if you are not near one.

 Renting a Car and Parking in Chicago

 Chicago is one of two cities where you may choose to Start a Route 66 Road Trip.
-The other being Santa Monica L.A with Chicago being our natural choice.
+The other is Santa Monica L.With Chicago being our natural choice.
 In this case, you are going to need transportation.
-But even in this instance, or with any other road trip starting in Chicago we still Fly-in, explore the city for a few days and when ready to kick off the Trip, head back to the airport and pick up the hire car.
+But even in this instance, or with any other road trip starting in Chicago we still Fly-in, explore the city for a few days, and when ready to kick off the Trip, head back to the airport and pick up the hire car.
 There really is just no sensible reason to have a car for your time in Chicago!

 Furthermore, the neighborhoods around busy areas like those near Wrigley Field are often resident-only parking on the streets all day or after 6 p.m.
 There are warning signs everywhere in these neighborhoods, so look for them.